DoubleCookies/gd-statistics/README.md

 ## How to use

 Well... now it's hard to use it without IDE.
-In "Main" class you can find methods for generating featured/epic levels summary lists and separate lists for all difficulties
+In "gd.Main" class you can find methods for generating featured/epic levels summary lists and separate lists for all difficulties